 That in itself is impressive, the stunt cars underwent a huge amount of punishment.
 And with the exception of the ones that met an untimely end, the Defender clearly soaked up the punishment without breaking a sweat.

 Aston Martin DBS

 No Time to Die (2021)

 Aston Martin has had an ongoing relationship with the James Bond franchise that has spanned over half a century.
-As a result, it should come as no great surprise to see that the Aston Martin DBS features in the up and coming Bond film, No Time to Die.
+As a result, it should come as no great surprise to see that the Aston Martin DBS features in the 2021 edition of the 007 franchise, No Time to Die.